 All the health plans available through the SHOP include the following benefits:

-After you log in, you should see a welcome greeting with your name in the upper left corner of the Dashboard screen.
+At that point, you will be logged in to your account, and you should see a welcome greeting with your name in the upper left corner of the Dashboard screen.

 To change your password, click the My Account tab on the top of the screen.
 Then click on the Account Settings tab in the dropdown.
 Click on the "Change Your Password" button then make the desired changes and click Save.